rockneurotiko/hclfmt_emacs/README.md

 - Configure Go and set the PATH to have the GOPATH bin.
 [Tutorial](https://nats.io/documentation/tutorials/go-install/)

 - Install hclfmt
-`go get github.com/fatih/hclfmt`
+`go get github.com/hashicorp/hcl2/cmd/hclfmt`

 - Install and setup `hclmft.el`

-Right now the library are not on MELPA, so you can do something like this:
+Right now the library is not on MELPA, so you can do something like this:

 - Clone this repository where you want